Postural Correction – What you need to Know

 In fact, I would go so far as to say it’s the commonest reason for failure to correct postural alignment.

 Motor Control – It’s role in Posture

 Having established the capacity of the spine to adopt a normal thoracic kyphosis and cervical / lumbar lordosis active muscle control is required to maintain this alignment.
 Vladimir Janda spoke at length about muscle imbalances which occur between the anterior and posterior trunk and the critical clinical issue is to determine if postural mal-alignment is because of mechanical restriction of articular structures, hyperactivity of antagonist muscles or gross inhibition of the anti-gravity agonist muscles.

 This can become a heated debate in some circles but clinical reality it is quite straightforward.
 If it is physically possible to change the alignment to a more optimal position using active muscle recruitment strategies then that is the mode of intervention required.
 If this is ineffective or not achievable then some intermediate interventions are required in order to facilitate this.
 My colleague Ramsey McMaster has produced an excellent series of postural corrective drills, which he uses for his elite golf clientele and these drills also have applications to the general patient population.

 Having overcome the first 2 hurdles described above failure to reactivate automatic postural and proprioceptive awareness of new alignment is doomed to failure.
 This leads us into the area of skill acquisition and stages of motor control which we have discussed previously.

-Too frequently in clinical practice the sequence postural correction/intervention becomes muddled or juxtaposed – becoming a major source of frustration to the patient and delivering poor outcome for the therapist.
+Too frequently in clinical practice, the sequence postural correction/intervention becomes muddled or juxtaposed – becoming a major source of frustration to the patient and delivering a poor outcome for the therapist.
 I’ve found this paradigm to be clinically useful and effective in instituting real change in postural alignment.